rgalanakis/robgforpps/_pages/policy.md

 - Comments on the problems with the I-5 Bridge Replacement's Draft Supplemental Environmental Impact Statement (spoiler alert, the books are cooked). [{% include right-arrow.html %}](https://docs.google.com/document/d/1GUyNJXUMYQXVW1u-HxrdiGAFfZTtAqnRrMpuLNiZUjw/edit?usp=drive_link){:target="_blank"}
 - Opposing an Urban Growth Boundary expansion in Sherwood.
 Suburban areas receive massive subsidies from urban areas, and opening up new areas to suburban development will keep damaging our school system. [{% include right-arrow.html %}](https://docs.google.com/document/d/1fTrPpQq2iHq4O0otMXZWJtmQXjMQZ-uxOHdExO7e5vg/edit?usp=drive_link){:target="_blank"}
 - Opposing a land use exception to allow a private school to open in the heart of the most transit and amenity rich areas of the eastside, instead of using the massive parking lot for something useful. [{% include right-arrow.html %}](https://docs.google.com/document/d/15YM2swhzMnxCH9HKz2-xtUdnHlyFBIXsujZIWgWSOKI/edit?usp=drive_link){:target="_blank"}
-- Testimony to the Planning Commission to support a broad upzoning in the inner Eastside. [{% include right-arrow.html %}](https://docs.google.com/document/d/1duHLnn9CWsCusxsEhVcZguH9lyt4wYSiDCa4LtxLdxA/edit?usp=drive_link){:target="_blank"}
+- Testimony to the Planning Commission to support a broad upzoning in the inner Eastside.
+I grew up right next to a freeway! [{% include right-arrow.html %}](https://docs.google.com/document/d/1duHLnn9CWsCusxsEhVcZguH9lyt4wYSiDCa4LtxLdxA/edit?usp=drive_link){:target="_blank"}
 - Public comment encouraging a stricter PPS device policy than originally proposed.
 I was happy to see it modified. [{% include right-arrow.html %}](https://docs.google.com/document/d/1rHIywLyrQ-A9WPfFY_c8dp11VuzdiGn8OFXIHg0yq0U/edit?usp=drive_link){:target="_blank"}
+- Not testimony, but relevant: one of the more political rides I've organized was this [Strike Bus](https://bikeportland.org/2023/11/16/hundreds-roll-on-strike-bus-to-get-kids-outside-and-support-teachers-381854) during the PAT strike, which saw about 700 riders come out in support. [{% include right-arrow.html %}](https://bikeportland.org/2023/11/16/hundreds-roll-on-strike-bus-to-get-kids-outside-and-support-teachers-381854){:target="_blank"}

 {% include footer/buffer.html %}
 {% include sectionend.html %}